"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 All patients with prostate cancer at the Royal Marsden Hospital are asked to become part of this study.

-If you are a patient elsewhere you can enter the study if you
+If you are a patient elsewhere you may be able to join this study if one of the following applies.
+You

 - Are one of three or more members on the same side of your family with prostate cancer diagnosed at any age

-You can refer yourself by writing to the Study Co-ordinators, explaining why you think you may be able to take part.
-Their address is The UK Genetic Prostate Cancer Study, Institute of Cancer Research & The Royal Marsden NHS Trust, Downs Road, Sutton, Surrey, SM2 5NG.
+You can email email@example.com or the address is The UK Genetic Prostate Cancer Study, Institute of Cancer Research & The Royal Marsden NHS Trust, 15 Cotwolds Road, Sutton, Surrey, SM2 5NG.

 The researchers may also ask your hospital for a sample of your cancer tissue, taken during your original prostate biopsy or operation.
-This sample will be stored and may be used for future studies.
+This sample is stored and might be used for future studies.

 There is more information about this study on the UK Genetic Prostate Cancer Study website.